crypticCaroline/puppyplaymates/README.md

 Not Valid Text - Checks to make sure the text input is not just white spaces

-Profanity Checker - Looks at a predefined list of curse words to check if the user has used any
+Profanity Checker - Looks at a predefined list of curse words to check if the user has used any.
+The cursewords can be added to at any time.
+They are within the varibles.py file in the varibles folder in the main folder.

 ### Front End Validation

-I have used the following attributes along with the Materlize class of validate to provide the user with front end validations
+I have used the following attributes along with the [Materlize](https://materializecss.com/) class of validate to provide the user with front end validations
 * minlength
 * maxlength
 * min